fbpx

 Generally, the minimum lock-up period of your funds dedicated to investment is between five and ten years.
 Some investment portfolios allow you to exit early, but in order to ensure maximum gains and returns, as well as to make sure you can apply for citizenship later, you should expect to see maximum gains after a longer period of time.

 Your capital gains and risks involved will depend on the kind of fund you invest in.
-A variety of funds are available, from capital growth funds, funds with real estate exposure, dividends, and growth funds, as well as finance and real estate.
+A variety of funds are available, from capital growth funds, dividends, and growth funds, as well as finance.

 Resale or transfer of participation units